IODD TRIM Tool

 ## 5. Top Toolbar

-This is the main tab where you send TRIM commands to the selected disk.
+This is the main operation tab for TRIM execution.

 ### 6.1 Disk Selection